Krishnadas Shama Goa State Central Library: Collection

 Its pre-1961 (Portuguese Goa) collection consists mainly of books and journals in Portuguese, French, Latin, English and a few books in local languages like Konkani and Marathi.
 Some 40,000 volumes date back to the pre-1961 era.

 Among other valuable texts, the Library holds incomplete collections of nineteenth and early twentieth century newspapers in Marathi, Konkani, English and Portuguese, published from Goa and from Bombay.
 Many of these are in a state of advanced disrepair.

 The library used to be the repository institution for Mozambique, and for other Portuguese colonies in Africa until the 18th century.
 There are educational reports and other official publications regarding Africa in the library.
-A professional catalogue for these collections can be accessed from the website of the University of Aveiro, Portugal under the collection Memorias de Africa.
+A professional catalogue for these collections can be accessed from the website of the University of Aveiro, Portugal under the collection Memórias de África.

 According to the Citizen's Charter of the Directorate of Arts and Culture, "The State Central library is one of the oldest library in India is open for all readers irrespective of class, creed or nationality.
 The collection is available for reference in [the] Rare and Goan History Section and Reference Section ... the Lending Section... the Newspaper and Magazine Section..."

 The State Central Library has a more than 180,000 book collection, in different languages like English, Hindi, Marathi, Konkani, Portuguese, since 1832.
 About 15,00,000 pages of rare books, official gazettes and newspapers are available in electronic format (microfilm Form).
 State Central Library acts a depository library under Press and Registration Books Act, 1867 and Delivery of Books Act, 1954 wherein the entire published book in the State should be deposited in the library for national posterity.

 Reference sources like general and subject dictionaries, encyclopedias, Who's Who directories, biographical dictionaries, gazetteers, atlases, travel guides and various other reference sources are available for users.
 Books for competitive examinations and valuable books on different subjects also form the part of this collection.
 Students and research scholars also utilise the library.